dremofly/simblock-sharding/README.md

 ## What is SimBlock-Sharding?

 SimBlock-Sharding is an extension of [simblock](https://dsg-titech.github.io/simblock/).
-Sharding is implemented.
+Sharding is implemented as an optional consensus algorithm.

 For more information about simblock, please refer to